 Our ancestors survived the Middle Passage, slavery, segregation and Jim Crow.

 We will survive a Trump presidency, whatever it may bring.

-Jeremy Hunt is a U.S. Army officer and Leadership Strategist for the Douglass Leadership Institute.
+Jeremy C. Hunt is a 24-year-old writer and commentator.
+He also serves as an active duty U.S. Army officer.
+Follow him on Twitter @thejeremyhunt.
 The views expressed in this article are those of Jeremy C. Hunt only and not those of the Department of Defense.
-Follow him on Facebook @jeremy.c.hunt1.